-CAES9530 Technical English for Mechanical and Building Services Engineering (6 credits)
+CAES9543 Technical English for Mechanical and Building Services Engineering (6 credits)

 This 6-credit English-in-the-Discipline course will introduce ME and BSE students to professional and technical communication in the context of technical project report writing and oral presentation.
-The course will provide an intensive English environment and engage students in activities which help them prepare for the completion of the assessments required by the design project.
+The course will provide an intensive English environment and engage students in activities which help them prepare for the completion of the assessments required by the Integrated capstone experience course(MECH4429).
 Assessment is wholly by coursework.